 Many of our senior volunteers tell us that they enjoy the opportunity to be accommodated in a local homestay, as they enjoy experience the local way of life and the chance to be immersed in a unique family setting, while sampling local cuisine, exchanging stories and learning about a new culture in an intimate setting.

-How many senior IVHQ volunteers are there?
+How many older IVHQ volunteers are there?

-Every year we place thousands of volunteers abroad and around 15 percent of these volunteers are aged 30 years and older.
 While the opportunity to volunteer abroad is popular among young travellers, an increasing number of senior travellers are choosing to volunteer with IVHQ each year, delivering a great deal of value to the communities in which we work.

 The mix of life experience, skills and patience that senior volunteers bring is invaluable, and the younger volunteers always appreciate the opportunity to engage with and learn from volunteers of another generation.